Rishabh-Chandrode/SDE-Sheet/23. Graph/readme.md

         graph with odd cycle is not a bipartite graph.

+## undirected cycle detection
+        for undirected cycle detection just check if the vis node is not parent either by queue (BFS) or by passing parent to the parameter(DFS) in recursion

 ## 1. Clone a Graph
         use map to store copy of nodes queue for bfs traversal